scalableinternetservices/ucsb_website/_slide_src/05_web_and_application_servers.md

 ## Weaknesses

 * Requires thread-safe code
-* Uses more meory than an all-thread based approach
+* Uses more memory than an all-thread based approach

-This web server architecture is provded by the Apache 2.x MPM "Worker" module.
+This web server architecture is provided by the Apache 2.x MPM "Worker" module.

 ---